W o m e n ' s C y c l i n g

 Cat 4 Road Race Clinic 2016

 Coaching clinics are sponsored by the WSBA at early season races specifically to help cat 4 women build their racing skills and understanding.
-Upper-category women racers will carefully watch the race from the lead car and follow cars and then offer post-race feedback on the elements of the race, including team tactics, bike handling, and other components that make up the race.
-The 2015 schedule of clinic dates and leaders (who will enlist help from their teammates so racers hear multiple viewpoints) is under development.
-The first clinic date to be secured is the last event in the Mason Lake series (March 22, 2015) when Sarah Carroll and some of her SCCA/Starbucks teammates will offer their coaching and racing advice before and after the race.
+Upper-category women racers will carefully watch the race from the lead and follow cars and then offer post-race feedback on the elements of the race, including team tactics, bike handling, and other components that make up the race.
+A clinic will be offered at the first road race of the 2016 season, at Mason Lake on March 6, 2016, and will be led by Sarah Carroll (SCCA/Starbucks Cycling) and Gina Kavesh (Bikesale/Automatic).

 Cat 4 women should watch for information posted at the race and/or announced on the start line for the exact location and time for the free clinic, which will be held immediately after the race finish.
 The Mason Lake venue has a great community center (between the finish and start lines) for this indoor clinic; be sure to bring some extra cash for soup, hot cider, and other treats.